 The hand auger is the most basic of the mechanical drills and is driven from the surface by a series of extensions that are added as drilling proceeds into the ice.

-IDP has in inventory several types of hand augers:
+IDP has in inventory two types of hand augers:

 The maximum depth to which hand augers can be used without power assistance (see Sidewinder) is approximately 20 meters.